The Definitive List of the Worst DJ Names of All Time

 2. Inflatable Führer

-If there’s anything funnier than child sex abuse, it’s Nazism.** While it’s possibly possible that the mastermind behind Inflatable Führer is actually making a point about how the best way to deal with fascism is to laugh at it, I’m not sure I totally buy it.
-The Brighton-based DJ seems to have named himself after a character in stoner cartoon Aqua Teen Hunger Force, which is a cartoon made solely for adults who talk about different strains of weed and enjoy cartoons that make references to different strains of weed.
-He also seems to play semi-regularly with an adult who goes around calling himself “ShittyFISHhead”, which says it all really.
+If there’s anything funnier than child sex abuse, it’s Nazism.** While it’s possibly possible that mastermind behind Inflatable Führer is actually making a point about how the best way to deal with facisim is to laugh at it, I’m not sure if I totally buy it.
+The Brighton based DJ seems to have named himself after a character in stoner cartoon Aqua Teen Hunger Force which is a cartoon made solely for adults who talk about different strains of weed and enjoy cartoons that make references to different strains of weed.
+He also seems to play out semi-regularly with an adult who goes around calling himself ‘ShittyFISHhead’ which says it all really.
 ShittyFISHhead just missed out on a top ten placing, as it goes.

 1. Armand Van Hard On